EdwinWalela/edwinwalela/content/posts/node-js-crash-course.md

 age = 11 // Changing the value of a predefined variable

-password = "!23.3@=PO&" // Will result in an error (constant variables can not be changed)
+password = "!23.3@=PO&" // This will throw an error (constant variables can not be changed)

 // Arrays
 let arr = [1,2,3,0.6,9,11.830]